churchianity/hexyz/README.md

 Some map shapes: parallelogram, rectangular, hexagonal, triangular. (and more)

-* storage system based on map shape - see chart:
+The storage system used is based on the map shape - see chart:

 |       SHAPE       |                  MAP STORAGE                  |
 | ----------------- | --------------------------------------------- |